-Coupon Rate (1) 5.0% per annum for Year1st - Year3rd, started from issuance date debenture.
+Coupon Rate : (1) 5.0% per annum for Year1st - Year3rd, started from issuance date debenture.
 If the due date of interest payment is not a business day, it shall be postponed to the next business day.

-(2) 5.5% per annum for Year4th - Year7th, started from issuance date (3) 6.0% per annum for Year8th - Year10th, started from issuance date the call option under the following conditions:
+(2) 5.5% per annum for Year4th - Year7th, started from issuance date (3) 6.0% per annum for Year8th - Year10th, started from issuance date to the maturity date at face value according to the debenture terms and conditions.
+The issuer shall send a notice to debenture holders at least 30 days but not more than 60 days prior to the call option exercise date to inform debenture holders of the call option under the following conditions:

-Payment Date Every 25th of February, May, August and November of each year during the term of the
+Payment Date : Every 25th of February, May, August and November of each year during the term of the